sofijazdjelar/EDA491-Model-Based-Testing/case_study.md

 **Q2.5.
 Which features of the automated testing tools are NOT used by the test suite?**
 They do not explicitly refer to the features not used by the test suite.
 One cannot assume that a feature not mentioned is a feature not used.

-## Part 3: Interview developers/testers of YTT
+## Interview with the founder of Cucumber
 I reached out to the founder of Cucumber - Aslak Hellesøy.
 He is currently working as Cucumber Open Source Lead at SmartBear which acquired Cucumber in 2019.

 **Q3.1.
 What was your reasons for developing Cucumber?
 Which situations is it good for and less good for?**